Thomas Shaw (composer): Financial difficulties

-The Drury Lane books show that, as of January 1802, Thomas was to be paid £8 a week (about £350 in today's money) in addition to which he would receive money for his compositions.
+The Drury Lane books show that, as of January 1802, Shaw was to be paid £8 a week (about £350 in today's money) in addition to which he would receive money for his compositions.

 Three years later his wages had increased to £10 weekly (about £440 in today's money).

 Shockingly in September 1807 his salary had been almost halved to £6 a week.
 In truth, it did not make a great deal of difference because Sheridan, who was manager of the Drury Lane, never paid Shaw in full whatever he was due.

-And, even though Thomas Shaw had acquired a small share of Drury Lane at the beginning of the 1795–96 season, he ended being in serious financial difficulties at the beginning 1798 solely because Sheridan kept failing to pay him.
+And, even though Shaw had acquired a small share of Drury Lane at the beginning of the 1795–96 season, he ended being in serious financial difficulties at the beginning 1798 solely because Sheridan kept failing to pay him.

 Though Sheridan had promised to "settle Shaw's business" in a letter to Richard Peake, he obviously did not keep his word as, at some point, Shaw was arrested for his debts.
-Ten years later, in July 1808, Shaw was still owed £7983.00 by Sheridan, equivalent to the mind-blowing amount of over £360,000.00 in today's money!
+Ten years later, in July 1808, Shaw was still owed £7983.00 by Sheridan, equivalent to over £360,000.00 in today's money.

-When the Drury Lane theatre burned down in 1809, Sheridan, who had still not settled his debt with Thomas Shaw, was financially ruined.
+When the Drury Lane theatre burned down in 1809, Sheridan, who had still not settled his debt with Shaw, was financially ruined.
 To deal with the theatre's complex debts (Shaw was in fact one of the many claimants against the management of the Drury Lane Theatre), Sheridan turned to politician Samuel Whitbread.
 Whitbread would head the company's management, deal with the theatre's debts and oversee the rebuilding.

 In May 1810, Sheridan, maybe seeking investors or trying to lure Shaw back, offered him a £3000 share in the proprietorship of Drury Lane, in addition to the renter's share of £500 Shaw already own, advising him that he "could do well" with it.

 A year later, in May 1811, Sheridan was still promising Shaw to pay half of his debt to him "in a fortnight", even though Sheridan was now without resources as Shaw later found out through Samuel Whitbread who had obtained Sheridan's resignation from the Drury Lane management.
 As the new head of Drury Lane's management, Whitbread offered Shaw to pay him £1000 outright for his £3000 share, £12 10s per annum for his £500 share as well as 5s on the pound for the arrears in salary.
 This settlement offer was refused by Shaw in his letter dated 15 July 1811.

 Four years later, in 1815, Shaw and Sheridan were still in bitter conflict; Shaw was a "hostile witness against Sheridan and Sheridan's income from the fruit office at Drury Lane".
-This affair is the last trace there is of Thomas Shaw in London.
+This affair is the last trace there is of Shaw in London.